cpske/ISP/assignment/ku-polls/iteration3.md

 as commenters mention here:
 <https://stackoverflow.com/questions/4581789/how-do-i-get-user-ip-address-in-django>

-One implementation (copied from the Internet) uses HttpRequest headers sent by the client, `HTTP_X_FORWARDED_FOR` and `REMOTE_ADDR`
+One implementation uses HttpRequest headers sent by the client, `HTTP_X_FORWARDED_FOR` and `REMOTE_ADDR`

 ```python